MicrosoftDocs/quantum-docs/articles/concepts-dirac-notation.md

   $$\ket{\psi} \rightarrow \frac{(\ket{0} \bra{0})\ket{\psi}}{|\braket{0 | \psi}|}= \ket{0},$$

-as you would expect if you were to measure the state and find it to be $\ket{0}$.
+as you would expect if you measured the state and found it to be $\ket{0}$.
 To reiterate, such projectors cannot be applied on a state in a quantum computer deterministically.
 Instead, they can at best be applied randomly with the result $\ket{0}$ appearing with some fixed probability.
 The probability of such a measurement succeeding can be written as the expectation value of the quantum projector in the state

 $$
 \bra{\psi} (\ket{0} \bra{0})\ket{\psi} = |\braket{\psi | 0}|^2,